 Practice Areas: Land Use and Zoning,Transportation Issues, State Land, Special Districts, Public Private Partnerships, Native American Law, Government Affairs, Administrative Law, Sports Law, Professional Athlete Representation, Athlete Amateur Athlete Representation, Name Image Likeness (NIL) Law, Space Law, NFT Law, Decentralized Autonomous Organizations (DAO), Web3, Metaverse

-Rose Law Group pc is a full-service business and real estate Law Firm, providing services ranging from trusts and estates and family law to employment, business litigation, class actions, renewable energy, space law, COVID-19 relief funding, business and real estate transactions, renewable energy, cannabis, zoning/land use and lobbying.
-It is the only Law Firm in Arizona (and possibly the nation) to combine attorneys with an array of urban planners, LEED-certified consultants, project managers, energy consultants, and construction managers so that the firm can take a project from due diligence and acquisition through planning and project management on to actual construction.
+Rose Law Group pc is a full-service law firm, providing services ranging from trusts and estates and family law to employment, business litigation, renewable energy, space law, COVID-19 relief funding, business and real estate transactions, renewable energy, cannabis, zoning/land use, metaverse, Web3 law and more.
+It is the only law firm in Arizona to combine attorneys with an array of urban planners, LEED-certified consultants, project managers, energy consultants, and construction managers so that the firm can take a project from due diligence and acquisition through planning and project management on to actual construction.
 Rose Law Group is the first lawfirm on the metaverse serving metaverse based businesses and the first law firm in the world to employ a team of blockchain developers, coders, and 3-D architects to be able to take a Web3 project from legal due diligence, formation, through to smart contract drafting and on to NFT design, and even gamification experience.

-Jordan practices in the areas of business consulting, government relations, municipal issues, land use, zoning, administrative law and lobbying.
+Jordan practices in the areas of business consulting, government relations, municipal issues, land use, zoning, sports law, Web3/metaverse, administrative law and lobbying.
 Jordan has been fortunate to represent clients in some of the most consequential decisions and policy issues in Arizona’s recent history.
-Jordan has been pleased to represent all of the publicly traded homebuilders doing business in Arizona in their land use issues (winning some of the most complicated zoning cases in Arizona.
-She has represented the NBA team Phoenix Suns in achieving their arena renovation approvals, the Phoenix Rising professional soccer franchise in their stadium relocation and other matters, the PGA TOUR, The Phoenix Suns, Microsoft, BASIS charter schools, Great Hearts charter school, Phoenix Country Day School , Tesla, SunRun, Cypress Creek, EDF Renewables, Resolution Copper, the largest data center developers involved in the state, international energy firms, the largest landowners in the State of Arizona, including the landowner developing multiple electric vehicle manufacturing locations, Habitat for Humanity, Goodwill of Central and Northern Arizona, Chicanos Por La Causa, and the most prominent water solutions developer in the world, among others.
+Jordan represents all of the publicly traded homebuilders doing business in Arizona in their land use issues, winning some of the most complicated zoning cases in Arizona.
+She has represented the NBA team Phoenix Suns in achieving their arena renovation approvals, the Phoenix Rising professional soccer franchise in their stadium relocation and other matters, the PGA TOUR, Microsoft Corporation in their data center expansion, BASIS charter schools, Great Hearts charter school, Phoenix Country Day School , Tesla, SunRun, Cypress Creek, EDF Renewables, Resolution Copper, the largest data center developers involved in the state, IDE, international energy firms, the largest landowners in the State of Arizona, including the landowner developing multiple electric vehicle manufacturing locations, Habitat for Humanity, Goodwill of Central and Northern Arizona, Chicanos Por La Causa, and the most prominent water solutions developer in the world, among many others.

-Jordan also owns another company that handles traffic engineering for clients looking at development – Summit Land Management, www.summitlandmgmt.com.
+Jordan also owns another company that handles traffic engineering for development clients – Summit Land Management, www.Summitlandmgmt.com.

 In addition, she founded and owns Rose Law Group Reporter, www.roselawgroupreporter.com, which employs three journalists to produce newsworthy publications for various industry groups, including the “The Dealmaker,” a must read daily publication featuring the top stories in Arizona real estate each day, just before lunch.

-Finally, during the pandemic, in order to help schools and businesses around the nation get back to work/school, she started a company, www.healthyverify.com that is the country’s only medically based independent certification company helping to minimize the risk of disease.
+In order to help schools and businesses around the nation get back to work/school during the pandemic, she started a company, www.healthyverify.com that is the country’s only medically based independent certification company helping to minimize the risk of disease.

 In the past, she has served as Chairman of the Honorary Society for the Advancement of Land Economics, Lambda Alpha International Land Economics Weekend and was involved with the Board of Governors for the Dodie Londen Excellence in Public Series.
 She has also served as a member of the Board of Directors for the Joe Foss Institute, an advisor to the Board of Teen Lifeline, and a past member of the Special Olympics Board, a past member of the American Heart Association’s Heartball Committee, a past member of the Crest Insurance Advisory Board, YMCA Board, and a member of Valley Forward.
 She continues to be a member of various Chambers of Commerce including, Casa Grande, Coolidge, Maricopa, and Scottsdale as well as the Pinal Historic Museum.
 Jordan also serves as a TGen Foundation Board Ambassador.
 She has served as finance chair for the Arizona Republican Party, Vice Chair for the American Heart Association Heart Ball, a member of the Board of Trustees for the Phoenix Symphony, a Herberger Theater board member, founding member of Las Palomas, a member of the Board of Trustees for Center for Autism Research Development, a member of the Board of Trustees for The Make-a-Wish Foundation, Valley Leadership Class IX, a past member of the Junior League of Phoenix, a past President of the Phoenix Museum of History, Chairman of the Board Development Committee for the YMCA, the Foundation Board for the Central Arizona College, and a member of the real estate fraternity, Lambda Alpha International.

-Jordan and her husband Jason have two wonderful little boys, who they love to watch do just about anything.
+Finally, Jordan has two wonderful boys, Logan, 16, and Carson, 13, who she loves to watch do just about anything.